Projects we’re working on

 Big Bend River Ranger program engages students in the environment, outdoor activities, and help preserve natural resources for future generations.
 Students hear from guest speakers about environmental science and take field trips to monitor the water quality of the Rio Grande.

-Reclaim Buffalo Rock
+Honor Buffalo Rock

 Help us ask Presidio County and TxDOT to honor the original name of this landmark.
 Cibolo, the Spanish word for buffalo, is a term that spans all possible dimensions of Presidio County's identity—”Cibolo Rock” is a place name that will honor the Indigenous peoples and the cibolo herds of La Junta.